Greece country profile - Overview

 In 2010-11, amid fears of an imminent default and of the debt contagion spreading to other countries, Greece's fellow eurozone countries agreed two bailouts totalling some 240bn euros.

-Six straight years of recession since 2008 have reduced the economy by about a quarter of its previous size and driven unemployment to record levels.
+Six straight years of recession since 2008 reduced the economy by about a quarter of its previous size and drove unemployment to record levels.

 The outlook for recovery improved in 2014, with investor sentiment up, and the government announcing an expected return to growth and some cuts in austerity taxes.